Highgate Wood Secondary School

 Highgate Wood School is a secondary school located in Crouch End in the North London borough of Haringey.
 It accommodates pupils aged 11–16, providing secondary education to 1,500 pupils.
 The school also has a sixth form (ages 16–18).
-The school has a uniform.

 Most pupils come from South Haringey School, Rokesly Primary School, Ashmount School, Campsbourne School, Weston Park Primary School and Coleridge Primary School.

 History

 Highgate Wood School was founded as a comprehensive school in 1967.
 It replaced Bishopswood and Priory Vale secondary modern schools.
-Bishopswood school opened in 1961 and Priory Vale was formed in 1962 from a merger of North Haringey and Crouch End secondary modern schools.
+Bishopswood School opened in 1961 and Priory Vale was formed in 1962 from a merger of North Haringey and Crouch End secondary modern schools.

 Until 1987 the school was located on two sites – a lower school for pupils in year 7 and year 8, and an upper school for years 9 to 11 and the sixth form.
-The lower school was situated in the former Crouch End secondary modern school buildings, at the corner of Wolsley Road and Park Road, with the Home Economics and CDT wing facing onto Park Road.
+The lower school was situated in the former Crouch End secondary modern school buildings, at the corner of Wolseley Road and Park Road, with the Home Economics and CDT wing facing onto Park Road.
 Some of the original buildings still stand today, converted into modern flats above shops.
-The upper school (located in the former Bishopswood secondary modern school buildings)- Montenotte Rd, down a small hill- now houses the whole school – including sixth form, computer centre, tennis courts, and sports hall.
+The upper school (located in the former Bishopswood secondary modern school buildings) was situated on Montenotte Road, down a small hill.
+This now houses the whole school – including the sixth form, tennis courts, and sports hall, among other amenities.